Get Tech Tips

 |Main Ducts||700 – 900||1000 – 1300||1200 – 1800|

-As a service technician, we are often expected to understand a bit about design to fully diagnose a problem.
-Duct velocity has many ramifications in a system including
+As service technicians, we are often expected to understand a bit about design to diagnose a problem fully.
+Duct velocity has many ramifications in a system, including:

 - High air velocity at supply registers and return grilles resulting in air noise